Sternenherz/Themes/Cubase 13/ README.md

 Favorite Settings for me: Bitwig -> User Interface -> Contrast -> Midtones: 35, Black Level 35, Grid Lines 80.

-If you want the default Cubase Color Palette for coloring Clips, you can load "Sternenherz Cubase Colors.png" inside of Bitwig (There's a little button next to the current color palette inside Bitwigs Inspector, where you can load custom images.)
+If you want the default Cubase Color Palette for coloring Clips, you can load "Sternenherz Cubase Colors.png" [which you find in the "Cubase 13 Color Palette" folder here] inside of Bitwig (There's a little button next to the current color palette inside Bitwigs Inspector, where you can load custom images.)

 IMPORTANT NOTE ABOUT THE PIANO ROLL NOTE HIGHLIGHTING: Since Cubase does not have any kind of visual background-light-highlighting, when selecting notes, and no distracting vertical lines left and right from selected notes, i deleted this visual mess out of the Bitwig Theme.
 If you want it back, you have to adjust the Theme yourself, sorry!
 I'm far too happy that this absurdly distracting visual ugliness is gone forever :D So go to https://bitwig.berikai.dev/, load my theme, click on 'Arranger', type "inactive" into the search bar, and look at the parameter to change called: "Time Selection Inactive Fill" - simply make it less transparent to make it visible again.
 Not sure if i remember correctly, but maybe the vertical lines are "Time Selection Inactive Stroke".
 Peace